micmejia/bible-dump/NKJV/Numbers/Num 11.md

 But while the meat _was_ still between their teeth, before it was chewed, the wrath of the Lord was aroused against the people, and the Lord struck the people with a very great plague.

 ###### 34
-So he called the name of that place [^j]Kibroth Hattaavah, because there they buried the people who had yielded to craving.
+So he called the name of that place Kibroth Hattaavah, because there they buried the people who had yielded to craving.

 ###### 35
 From Kibroth Hattaavah the people moved to Hazeroth, and camped at Hazeroth.